THE UPLB GRADUATE SCHOOL

 The UPLB Graduate School integrates and administers graduate programs in agriculture, forestry, the basic sciences (e.g. biology and chemistry), mathematics and statistics, development economics and management, agrarian studies and human ecology.
 It also caters to the increasing demands for graduate offering in other disciplines like agricultural engineering, land and water resources engineering and agrometeorology.
 Graduate programs in food science and technology, food and nutrition planning and veterinary medicine are likewise offered.
 The graduate programs cover a wider array of specialization.
-However, the main thrust of the Graduate School offering is still in the agricultural and closely allied fields of specialization for it is these areas where the UPLB faculty is particularly strong and physical resources are adequate.
+The main thrusts of the Graduate School offering are in Food Security and Sovereignty, One Health, Resilience and Sustainability, and Future Communities and Institutions.

 The UPLB graduate programs lead to any of the following degrees: